IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/sorting.md

            github-src="{ComponentSample}/column-sorting-options">
 </code-view>

 This is done via the `Sortable` input.
-With the `{ComponentTitle}` sorting, you can also set the `SortingIgnoreCase` property to perform case sensitive sorting:
+With the `{ComponentName}` sorting, you can also set the `SortingIgnoreCase` property to perform case sensitive sorting:

 ```html
 <igx-column field="ProductName" header="Product Name" [dataType]="'string'" sortable="true"></igx-column>